 Are you unsure about the feelings you’re experiencing?
 Then don’t worry.
 Meic is here to help.

-Am I gay?
+Am I gay or lesbian?

 If you fancy someone of the same sex, it may mean you’re gay, but it doesn’t mean that you definitely are.
 It’s not unusual to be attracted to someone of the same sex at some point in your life.
 Being gay would mean that your feelings would be more than just a crush.